Inference on Counterfactual Distributions: Conclusion and directions for future work

-This paper develops methods for performing inference about the effect on an outcome of interest of a change in either the distribution of policy-related variables or the relationship of the outcome with these variables.
-The validity of the proposed inference procedures in large samples relies only on the applicability of a functional central limit theorem for the estimator of the conditional distribution or conditional quantile function.
-This condition holds for most important semiparametric estimators of conditional distribution and quantile functions, such as classical, quantile, duration, and distribution regressions.
+This paper develops methods for performing inference about the effect on an outcome of interest of a change in either the distribution of covariates or the relationship of the outcome with these covariates.
+The validity of the proposed inference procedures in large samples relies only on the applicability of a functional central limit theorem and the consistency of the bootstrap for the estimators of the covariate and conditional distributions.
+These conditions hold for the empirical distribution function estimator of the covariate distribution and for the most common regression estimators of the conditional distribution, such as classical, quantile, duration/transformation, and distribution regressions.
+Thus, we offer valid inference procedures for several popular existing estimators and introduce distribution regression to estimate counterfactual distributions.

-\textit{$^\dag$ Massachusetts Institute of Technology, Department of Economics \& Operations Research Center; and University College London, CEMMAP.
-E-mail: vchern@mit.edu.
-Research support from the Castle Krob Chair, National Science Foundation, the Sloan Foundation, and CEMMAP is gratefully acknowledged.}

-\textit{$\S$ Boston University, Department of Economics.
-E-mail: ivanf@bu.edu.
-Research support from the National Science Foundation is gratefully acknowledged.}